 Recall notices are not to be taken lightly, so make sure you pay attention if you receive one for your vehicle.

-Would You Knowingly Drive on Bald Tires?
-Overlooking a Vehicle Recall Could Be Equally Risky
+Overlooking a Car Recall Could Be Equally Risky!

 What Can Possibly Go Wrong?

 According to the NHTSA, vehicle recalls are only issued in case of a serious safety problem.
 The most common safety risks leading to recalls come from these auto systems: